IBM System/370: Dual address space

+Address spaces are identified by an address-space number (ASN).
+The ASN contains indices into a two-level table, structured similarly to a two-level page table, with entries containing a presence bit, various fields indicating permissions granted for access to the address space, the starting address and length of the segment table for the address space, and other information.
+The SET SECONDARY ASN instruction makes the address space identified by a given ASN value the current secondary address space.

+Extended real addressing

+The initial System/370 architecture has a 24-bit limit on physical addresses, limiting physical memory to 16 MB.
+Page table entries have 12 bits of page frame address with 4 KB pages and 13 bits of page frame address with 2 KB pages, so combining a 12-bit page frame address with a 12-bit offset within the page or a 13-bit page frame address with an 11-bit offset within the page produces a 24-bit physical address.

+The extended real addressing feature in System/370 raises this limit to 26 bits, increasing the physical memory limit to 64 MB.
+Two reserved bits in the page table entry for 4 KB pages were used to extend the page frame address.
+The extended real addressing is only available with address translation enabled and with 4 KB pages.

 Series and models

 Models sorted by date introduced (table)

 The following table summarizes the major S/370 series and models.
 The second column lists the principal architecture associated with each series.
 Many models implemented more than one architecture; thus, 308x processors initially shipped as S/370 architecture, but later offered XA; and many processors, such as the 4381, had microcode that allowed customer selection between S/370 or XA (later, ESA) operation.

 Note also the confusing term "System/370-compatible", which appeared in IBM source documents to describe certain products.
-Outside IBM, this term would more often describe systems from Amdahl Corporation, Hitachi Ltd., and others, that could run the same S/370 software.
+Outside IBM, this term would more often describe systems from Amdahl Corporation, Hitachi, and others, that could run the same S/370 software.
 This choice of terminology by IBM may have been a deliberate attempt to ignore the existence of those plug compatible manufacturers (PCMs), because they competed aggressively against IBM hardware dominance.

 Models grouped by Model number (detailed)

-IBM used the name System/370 to announce the following eleven (3 digit) offerings:
+IBM used the name System/370 to announce the following eleven (three-digit) offerings:

 System/370 Model 115

 The IBM System/370 Model 115 was announced March 13, 1973 as "an ideal System/370 entry system for users of IBM's System/3, 1130 computing system and System/360 Models 20, 22 and 25."

-It was delivered with "a minimum of two (of IBM's newly announced) directly-attached IBM 3340 disk drives."
+It was delivered with "a minimum of two (of IBM's newly announced) directly attached IBM 3340 disk drives."
 Up to four 3340s could be attached.

 The CPU could be configured with 65,536 (64K) or 98,304 (96K) bytes of main memory.
 An optional 360/20 emulator was available.

 The 115 was withdrawn on March 9, 1981.